Book an Appointment

 No, I am not currently available for new solo (one-on-one) psychotherapy referrals.

-Solo Psychotherapy: Due to clinical and ethical considerations in solo psychotherapy and my current waitlist being full, I am unable to book first sessions with any new people seeking solo psychotherapy or to add new people to my waitlist at this time.
-Please check back in 2022 for an update.
+Personal Psychotherapy: Due to clinical and ethical considerations in personal psychotherapy and my current waitlist being full, I am unable to book first sessions with any new people seeking personal psychotherapy or to add new people to my waitlist at this time.
+Please check back in the future for an update.

 Sessions are prioritised based on a combination of queue order, anti-oppressive practice principles, and on clinical and ethical considerations.

 The length of time you will wait for a session after you request a booking will depend on which timeslot and session length you want.
-Some high demand timeslots are already booked through December 2022.
+Some high demand timeslots are already booked on an ongoing basis.
 In contrast, some lower demand timeslots might be available within 2 weeks of when I am next available for new referrals (but please note that I am not currently able to take new referrals due to being fully booked).
 The more flexibility you have in terms of the day and time of your session, the sooner I will be able to work with you.

 Please note that weekday evening and Sunday sessions (in Narrm / Melbourne time) are in extremely high demand, so I am only able to add people to my waitlist for these timeslots as spaces become available.
 If your only availability is on weekday evenings or Sundays in my local timezone, then I will need to refer you to another therapist to reduce your wait time.